constandinos1999/FinalYearProject-BlockchainElectronicVotingSystem/README.md

 npx hardhat verify --network binance *contractaddress*
 ```

-To integrate contract in application go to the election-vote-ui directory and then go to:
+To integrate contract in application go to the **'election-vote-ui'** directory and then go to:

 **src→constants→address.js**